 Describe the plan for developing a definition of managed objects.
 The plan shall specify one of the following:

 The definitions will be part of this project.

-Yes

 The definitions will be part of a different project and provide the plan for that project or anticipated future project.

 The definitions will not be developed and explain why such definitions are not needed.
+No new definitions are anticipated, as the existing ones will suffice.

 1.1.2 Coexistence